Have you wondered what a timeshare is and if it could be a good investment? Are timeshares worth it?

 Two hours and four pina coladas later, you find yourself with a pen in your hand, about to sign on the dotted line for a timeshare.
 It seems like a great deal!
 It's exciting!
-You love Hawaii, you love pretty timeshare lady and — wait, this pineapple juice is freshly squeezed right..?
+You love Hawaii, and you love pretty timeshare lady, and — wait, this pineapple juice is freshly squeezed, right..?

 Okay, you get the picture.
 So, is it actually a great deal?
 Are timeshares worth it?

 A timeshare is not an investment!

 Contrary to popular belief, a timeshare is not a financial investment.
 Buying a timeshare is like buying a new car.
 The second it's purchased from a resort developer, it decreases in value by 50 – 90%.